usamec/ml2/README.md

-[Classroom](https://classroom.google.com/c/NzUwNzY0NjkwMjc5?cjc=ngz3rzm) will be used for all the communication and submissions.
+[Classroom](https://classroom.google.com/c/ODQ1MzExMTU5MzYy?cjc=2mesco6i) will be used for all communication and submissions.

 ## Contact